Nibezak/payflow-package/packages/admin/README.md

-# Lunar Admin Panel
+# Payflow Admin Panel

-See the docs at https://lunar-panel.vercel.app/
+See the docs at https://payflow-panel.vercel.app/

 ## TODO

-- [ ] How to set the Lunar logo?
+- [ ] How to set the Payflow logo?
 - [ ] How will addons add buttons etc to existing screens?
 - [ ] Field types
 - [ ] Model Policies